bangingheads/UserSpiceDiscordOAuth/README.md

 Redirect After Discord Login (Full URL Path): Enter the full path of the URL where you would like users to be redirected after logging in.

-Any issues?
-Feel free to open an issue on Github or make a Pull Request.

-Need help?
-Add me on Discord: BangingHeads#0001.

 ## Integration

 Once you have logged into discord OAuth the user information will be added to users data.